 We feel they lack additional design and styling options that are essential to make the quiz feel like an integral part of your site – not an external widget.

 Their user interface is easy to use during the initial creation process.
 However, it starts to get really confusing when you try to find settings for things like sharing, Facebook Pixels etc.

 Our vibe was that their developers added features over time wherever there was space vs. a logical place for the feature.

 Totally understandable – it’s something we’ve seen in other tools.

 Unfortunately, there is no chat option on the site (unless you are on a paid plan) so we didnt’ have a chance to test how fast their team was with questions.

-Most importantly though, in our opinion, even though they claim to be GDRP compliant, they really are not compliant.
-You would need to have your own lawyers and privacy experts take a look at their solution before using them.
+Most importantly though, in our opinion, even though Try Interact claims to be GDPR-compliant, they really are not compliant.
+You would need to have your own lawyers and privacy experts take a long look at their solution before using them.

 We hope they make GDPR-compliance a major focus going forward – their tool has so many excellent integrations and a heavy focus on lead generation.